-FPI flows continue to be positive for the third month in a row.
-YTD FPI flows stood at USD 9.9bn.
-Just to recap, it was negative for the CY18.
-MFs are marginally negative for year to date.
-However, if one includes insurance companies, the domestic institutional investors are negative to the tune of USD 2.4bn for the year.
+FPI flows continue to be positive for the fifth month in a row.
+YTD FPI flows stood at USD11.4bn.
+To recap, it was negative for the CY18.
+MFs have turned positive for year to date.
+Domestic Institutional Investors (“DIIs”) (including insurances, Banks) were also positive during the month.
+On a year to date basis though DIIs continue to be negative.

-For the year markets are up by 8% now.
-While February and March saw rallies, April was a month of consolidation.
-May will depend on the outcome of elections.
+For the year, markets are up 9%.
+The focus now is on the quarterly result seasons.
 We remain constructive on Indian equities on medium to long term horizon as reforms being implemented are likely to start paying off over this period in terms of higher and sustainable growth and improved earning visibility.

 Chief Investment Officer